Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Delonghi ECP3420 interface

-Like I said earlier, you can use coffee beans or coffee pods in this machine.
-Keep in mind that De’Longhi ECP3420 doesn’t use Nescafe and Nespresso pods, but E.S.E soft pods, such as Illy ones.
+You can use coffee beans or coffee pods in this machine.
+Keep in mind that De’Longhi ECP3420 doesn’t use Nescafe and Nespresso pods, but E.S.E. soft pods, such as Illy ones.

 You can store filter baskets in the lid of the water tank